- Lungworms in dogs: A comprehensive overview

 Cough

-Loss of performance and lethargy
+Decline in performance and lethargy

-Dogs suffering from a lungworm infection often show a significant decline in performance.
-They are less active, play less, and show little interest in walks or activities that they normally enjoy.
+Dogs suffering from lungworm infection often show a significant decline in performance.
+They are less active, play less, and show little interest in walks or activities they normally enjoy.
 Lethargy and general weakness are also common symptoms.

 Weight loss and loss of appetite